Tactics and methods surrounding the 2019–2020 Hong Kong protests: Black bloc and group defences

 During street protests, black bloc methods enhanced anonymity and privacy, enabling demonstrators to "be water" and function more effectively as a group.
-Participants in demonstrations dressed in black, and wore hard hats and gloves.
+Participants in demonstrations dressed in black, and wore personal protective equipment such as hard hats and gloves.
 To resist police surveillance and protect against chemical weapons such as tear gas and pepper spray, face masks and goggles were popular attire.
 Protesters also developed a set of hand signs to aid communications and form human chains to transport supplies.
 As protests continued to escalate and the police began to use higher levels of riot control weaponry, activists upgraded their makeshift gear including using surfboards as shields.
 They also wore protective equipment including heat-resistant gloves and respirators.
 The 2014 Ukrainian Revolution was commonly described as an inspiration for Hong Kong protesters.

 Protesters adopted different roles during demonstrations.
 Peaceful protesters chanted slogans, passed supplies, and volunteered as medics, while frontliners led the charge, extinguished tear gas with water, or neutralised them using objects such as traffic cones and kitchenware.
 Protesters have used laser pointers to distract the police, sprayed paint on surveillance cameras, and unfurled umbrellas to protect and conceal the identities of the group in action and to avoid facial recognition.
 When protesters departed via MTR, they often made piles of extra changes of clothes for other activists, and left money to purchase single-use tickets and avoid tracking via Octopus cards.